 A round cake is the easiest shape to cover with icing, so it is best to start practicing icing a cake with this shape.
 Other shapes such as square or hexagon can be a bit harder to do.

-The equipments needed for icing the cake are a lazy susan, a metal spatula, an icing bag and the secret tool to a smooth cake - a plastic spackle tool.
+The equipment needed for icing the cake are a lazy susan, a metal spatula, an icing bag and the secret tool to a smooth cake - a plastic spackle tool.
 Yes, this unassuming little tool is what will make your life easier in smoothing a cake.
 Make sure you have one dedicated just for your cake making.
 I got mine from the local home improvement store for less than ten dollars.

 You will also need a cake, buttercream icing and a cake board.